 Culina Health is a health business designed to support clients on their journey to a healthier life.
 Vanessa Rissetto is the co-founder of the company and is of Haitian descent.
 She is a local dietitian and nutritionist helping Hoboken and Jersey City residents make each day and meal a bit healthier.
 Culina’s coaching program combines evidence-based nutrition with health coaching techniques to help you understand and overcome the physical, mental, environmental, and behavioral challenges getting in the way of reaching your goals.

-EC Beauty Studio and Spa | 80 River Street, Suite 2A
+Skin by EC | 80 River Street Suite 2A

 Fit Foundry | 1416 Willow Avenue

-Furever Friends | Hoboken
+Furever Friends + Furever Fresh | Hoboken + 367 1st Street

 For all kinds of dog-related services, Furever Friends was created back in 2010 by Will Ferman.
 After spending time in art school, Will decided that his real passion was working with animals.
 He operates out of Hoboken and in terms of pet care, Furever Friends has dog walking and dog boarding services for the pet parents out there.
+Furever Fresh is a newer dog grooming salon that prides themselves on providing a stress-free experience for every dog.

-F45 Training Hoboken North | 720 Monroe Street, Suite E 303
+F45 Training Hoboken North | 720 Monroe Street Suite E303

 Graceful Skin + Body Spa | 100 Madison Street